-In mid July it was announced that the Lake Afton Public Observatory would be closing.
-The reason for the closure was due to lack of funding by Wichita State University (Who has been taking a loss for the pas several years in operating costs associated with the LAPO.) as well as lack of public interest in the facility.
-The LAPO is scheduled to have it’s final event on August 22nd, whereupon it will close it’s doors one final time.
+In mid July 2015 it was announced that the Lake Afton Public Observatory would be closing.
+The reason for the closure was due to lack of funding by Wichita State University (who had been taking a loss for several years in operating costs associated with the LAPO) as well as lack of public interest in the facility.
+The LAPO scheduled its final event on August 22nd, 2015.

 We will update this page as we can to reflect new aspects of the effort to keep the observatory open.
 For more information and details, please visit the following external resources: